Get support

 You can also speak to our specialist nurses on our free Support Line.

-Stage 2 cancer means that the cancer may have grown larger.
+Stage 2 cancer means that the cancer may have grown larger than stage 1.
 It may have spread to a small number of lymph nodes near the pancreas.
-It hasn’t spread to large blood vessels near the pancreas.
+It has not spread to large blood vessels near the pancreas.

-Possible treatments: You might be able to have surgery to remove the cancer.
-But this depends on how far it’s spread.
-You might also have chemotherapy.
+You might be able to have surgery to remove the cancer, but this depends on how far it has spread.
+You might also be offered chemotherapy.
+This can sometimes be followed with chemotherapy combined with radiotherapy (chemoradiotherapy).

-Read more about cancer that can be removed with surgery.
+Read more about cancer that can be removed with surgery and treatments for pancreatic cancer.

 If you have questions about your diagnosis and treatment options, speak to your doctor or nurse.